civitai/civitai/src/static-content/privacy.md

 **If you choose not to provide us with information we request, some features of our Services may not work as intended.**

 ## Third Parties
+We use a third-party to provide monetization technologies for our site.
+You can review their privacy and cookie policy [here](https://www.snigel.com/privacy-policy/).

 Our Services may contain links to other websites, products, or services that we do not own or operate.
 We are not responsible for the privacy practices of these third parties.
 Please be aware that this Privacy Policy does not apply to your activities on these third-party services or any information you disclose to these third parties.
 We encourage you to read their privacy policies before providing any information to them.

 ## Security